TECHNICAL APPRENTICESHIP CONSORTIUM (TAC)

 Provides a work-based route for apprentices through Apprenticeship Standards to obtain technically focused qualifications leading to membership of, and/or registration with, the appropriate professional institutions at appropriate levels.

-TAC members, who pay an annual fee, include: AECOM, Arup, Atkins, BDP, Clancy Consulting, Crofton, Hoare Lea, Mott MacDonald, Peter Brett, Tony Gee and Partners, Troup Bywaters + Anders, TSP Projects, Waterman and WSP.
+TAC members, who pay an annual fee, include: AECOM, Atkins, BDP, Clancy Consulting, Crofton, Hoare Lea, Mott MacDonald, Stantec, Tony Gee and Partners, Troup Bywaters + Anders, TSP Projects (a SYSTRA company), Waterman and WSP.

-TAC Approved Education Providers include: Aston University, Bedford College, Bridgwater College and Taunton College, Coventry University, Kingston University, Leeds Beckett University, Leeds College of Building, Liverpool John Moores University, London South Bank University, Norwich City College, Solihull College, South Thames Colleges Group, STEGTA, the University of Central Lancashire, United College Group and University of West of England.
+TAC Approved Education Providers include: Aston University, Bedford College, Bridgwater College and Taunton College, Coventry University, Kingston University, Leeds Beckett University, Leeds College of Building, Liverpool John Moores University, London South Bank University, Norwich City College, Solihull College, South Thames Colleges Group, STEGTA, United College Group and University of West of England.

 The Consortium is currently chaired by Chris Burton of Tony Gee.